About our website

 Organising our content in this way will help you to find it more easily.
 It also helps us remove duplications and display content consistently, so you know what to expect.

-When we rewrite our content we apply consistent government style based on the Digital Transformation Agency's content guidelines.
+When we rewrite our content we apply consistent government style based on the Australian Government's Style Manual.
 This helps us to:

 - place the most important information at the top of the page

 - make sure our information is current and correct